July 11, 2025

 A Bengal cat holding a straw in its mouth next to a glass of water, illustrating ways to help my cat drink more water this summer

 Getting dehydrated in the summer season is something many cats go through.
 It's part of a cat's natural instinct to drink very little water, leaving owners concerned that their pet isn't getting enough to stay healthy.
-Not drinking enough water can cause urinary blockages, constipation, and lower urinary tract disease.

 5 Tips to Help Your Cat Drink More Water This Summer